 What are the best DC animated movies?
-While Marvel Studios has dominated the landscape of live-action superhero movies for a long time now, the DCEU has been left flagging.
+While Marvel Studios has dominated the landscape of live-action superhero movies for a long time now, the DCU has been left flagging.
 Whether it’s a lack of a coherent vision from Warners or the absence of a Kevin Feige figure leading the shared universe, we don’t know.

-What are the best DC animated movies?
+Here are the 10 best DC animated movies of all time:

 - All-Star Superman